People who are gay, lesbian, bisexual and transgender often face discrimination because of their sexuality or gender identity.

 This is known as homophobia or transphobia and the consequences of this prejudice can be very serious, causing people to experience low self-esteem and to suffer verbal and physical attacks.

-Lots of young gay, lesbian, bisexual and transgender people face bullying at school and this can have a big impact on them as they grow up.
-Being bullied can cause people to not want to go to school, to feel depressed and have low self-esteem, or even to self-harm or commit suicide.
+Lots of young lesbian, gay, bisexual and transgender (LGBT) people face bullying at school and this can have a big impact on them as they grow up.
+Being bullied can cause people to avoid school, feel depressed and have low self-esteem, or even to self-harm or commit suicide.

 Even if someone is not directly bullied because of their sexuality, homophobic language is often used in schools, such as using the word ‘gay’ in a derogatory way to describe something that is lame or stupid.
-Whilst some people may think this is harmless, things like this can make it difficult for gay, lesbian, bisexual, and transgender people to tell others about their sexuality and cause them to feel isolated.
+While some people may think this is harmless, things like this can make it difficult for lesbian, gay, or bisexual people to tell others about their sexuality and cause them to feel isolated.

 If you are being bullied because of your sexuality or gender identity it is really important that you speak to someone about this.
-If it is happening within school tell a trusted teacher or staff member, as they will be able to support you and hopefully stop the bullying from continuing.
+If it is happening at school you are protected by the Equality Act 2010.
+Tell a trusted teacher or staff member as they will be able to support you and hopefully stop the bullying.

-If a person is verbally or physically attacked because they are, or their attacker thinks they are, gay, lesbian, bisexual, or transgender, this is classed as a hate crime.
-If you feel the matter is serious enough you have the right to go to the police and report what has happened.
-Your local police force should have a team which have been trained to deal with hate crimes that can give you advice and investigate what has been happening.
+If a person is verbally or physically attacked because they are (or their attacker thinks they are) LGBT, this is classed as a hate crime.
+You have the right to go to the police and report what has happened.
+Your local police force should have a team which have been trained to deal with hate crimes.
+They can give you advice and investigate what has been happening.

 You can also contact THT Direct on 0808 802 1221 for advice and support.